OctaDist/OctaDist/docs/about/installing-usage.rst

 PyPI
 ----

-OctaDist CLI version is also available on Python package index library, which can be found at https://pypi.org/project/octadist.
+OctaDist is also available on Python package index library, which can be found at https://pypi.org/project/octadist.

 The end-user can use `pip`, a Python package-management system,